ArthurSemNick/gravel/README.md

     gravel.tagify($("ol#names li"), "s");

-Which will turn the HTML into something like this:
+Which will turn the HTML into something like this (elements that did not match now have `style="display:none;"`):

     <ol id="names">
         <li data-keywords="lovett,daria" style="display:none;">Lovett Daria</li>